 • Dual Master’s degree in Classical Guitar Performance & Composition, Lamont School of Music at the University of Denver.
 Studied guitar primarily with Ricardo Iznaola and Jonathan Leathwood, and also with Masakazu Ito.
 Studied composition with William Hill & Ricardo Iznaola (2005)

 • Composition & performance studies with Samuel Adler, Roland Dyens, and Ian Underwood (Frank Zappa)

 • Private study with Giuliano Balestra (Accademia Nazionale di Santa Cecilia) Rome, Italy (2001)

-• Bachelor’s degree in Music, minor in Philosophy, Clarke University.
+• Bachelor’s degree in Music, Clarke University.
 Studied guitar with Jaime Guiscafré and composition with Amy Dunker (2002)

 • Masterclasses with numerous artists including cellist Alban Gerhardt (1999-2005)